shamansir/shamansir.github.io/Blog/blog-en/2006-12-22-php-ajax-sack.md

 I think - that is great.

 Dunno about arrays in `SACK`, but if you'll watch the demo that exist in the sackage - this problem is also perfectly solved.

-This text is auto inserted at the end of the exported Markdown.